flash1293/aes-wasm/README.md

 Encrypts a given set of data which has to be a `TypedArray`, an `Array` or an array-like object containing the byte values of the data block.
 The size of the data block has to be divisble by 16 (padding is not included yet).
 A `TypedArray` will yield the best performance as it doesn't have to be converted prior to use.
+Returns a `TypedArray` containing the encrypted data.

 ### decrypt(plainData): plainData

 Decrypts a given set of encrypted data which has to be a `TypedArray`, an `Array` or an array-like object containing the byte values of the data block.
 The size of the data block has to be divisble by 16 (padding is not included yet).
 A `TypedArray` will yield the best performance as it doesn't have to be converted prior to use.
+Returns a `TypedArray` containing the decrypted data.